MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_03b-Manage_Azure_Resources_by_Using_ARM_Templates.md

 ## Task 2: Edit an Azure Resource Manager template and then redeploy the template

 In this task, you use the downloaded template to deploy a new managed disk.
-This task outlines how to quicky and easily repeat deployments.
+This task outlines how to quickly and easily repeat deployments.

 1. In the Azure portal, search for and select `Deploy a custom template`.